Silvergate Capital Corporation (SI) Shares Down Despite Recent Market Volatility

 Conclusion

-To wrap up, the performance of Silvergate Capital Corporation (SI) has been bad in recent times.
-The stock has received a bearish of “sell” and “hold” ratings from analysts.
+In summary, Silvergate Capital Corporation (SI) has had a bad performance as of late.
+Analysts have bearish opinions on the stock, with some viewing it as a “sell” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.